akeyless-community/akeyless-sheller/README.md

 # Akeyless Sheller

-A Go library for simplifying the process of authenticating and managing tokens with the Akeyless CLI.
-This library handles token retrieval and management, ensuring tokens are reused when valid and only re-authenticating when necessary to reduce unnecessary user prompts while delegating the authentication process to the Akeyless CLI for maximum security and support for all authentication methods.
+This Go library streamlines the process of handling authentication and managing tokens when interacting with the Akeyless CLI (Command Line Interface).
+It automatically manages tokens by reusing valid ones and only prompts for re-authentication when needed, minimizing interruptions.
+This not only simplifies the user experience but also delegates authentication to the Akeyless CLI, ensuring top-notch security and compatibility with various authentication methods.

 ## Getting Started